 Martin Lewis' tips to save on your home insurance

-He explained that the price will continue to go up a little bit each year.
-‘Eventually, after 5 years, it can be up to 50 per cent more than your first quote without any reason.’
+Following this, the price of your home insurance will continue to go up a little bit each year.
+‘Eventually, after 5 years, it can be up to 50% more than your first quote without any reason.’

 'This is why the golden rule, when it comes to getting home insurance is NEVER just auto-renew,’ he explains.